Resident Evil 7: Biohazard: Development

-Taking inspiration from the 1981 film The Evil Dead, the developers decided to scale back the game to one location and use a first-person perspective to immerse players and return the series to its roots of survival horror following the criticized reception of Resident Evil 6 and its action-oriented style.
+Taking inspiration from the films The Texas Chain Saw Massacre (1974), The Evil Dead (1981), and Saw (2004), the developers decided to scale back the game to one location and use a first-person perspective to immerse players and return the series to its roots of survival horror following the criticized reception of Resident Evil 6 and its action-oriented style.
 Development began around February 2014.
 According to producer Masachika Kawata, the main playable character would be "totally new" rather than a "superhero" type like Chris from Resident Evil 5 or Leon S. Kennedy from Resident Evil 6.
 The game is built on a custom game engine, named the RE Engine, which includes virtual reality (VR) development tools.
 The decision to make the game first-person was made well before VR was considered; VR development started in October 2015, for which a separate team was created.
 The introduction of VR demanded that textures be more detailed, discarding flat textures and inaccurate object sizes that had previously been used.

 A year before the game's announcement, Capcom presented to attendants of E3 2015 a first-person horror-themed VR demo, KI7CHEN, which ran on the same engine.
 While Resident Evil 7 had been in development long before, KI7CHEN was seen as an opportunity to evaluate how the RE Engine and its VR capabilities would be received.
 As a hint to the demo's relation to Resident Evil 7, the logo of KI7CHEN had the letter "T" designed so that it resembled a "7", but it went largely unnoticed.
 In the company's Integrated Report of 2015, the Resident Evil development division of Capcom was stated to focus on creating experiences for the VR market, which included the new VR engine and games for the eighth generation of consoles.